rkishore/rkishore.github.io/_posts/2021-02-23-pets-multi-label-classification.md

-Calls it a Bengal but with a low confidence of 71%.
-We can filter this out using a high acceptance threshold.
-But do note the difference in results from the case where we used 37 categories.
-There, this donkey image was fully rejected with much lower confidence values.
+This model calls it a Bengal but with a low confidence of 71%.
+We can filter this out using a high threshold.
+But do note the difference in results from the case where we used 37 categories of data to train the multi-class model.
+With that model, this donkey image was fully rejected with much lower confidence/activation values.
+Something to think about.

 ```python
 img = PILImage.create("beer-pic.jpg");